Home

 Other signs include crossed eyes, grogginess, loss of balance, and seizures.
 Hydrocephalus tends to affect most Chihuahuas before they reach 9 months of age, and an experienced vet can help distinguish between a normal molera and hydrocephalus.

-Return from Chihuahua Health to Home page
+Return from Chihuahua Health to Chihuahua Breeder Home page